Saurav0074/Advenio/README.md

 ### Final approach : Watershed along with color-space conversion
 [colorSpace_with_watershed.py](https://github.com/Saurav0074/Advenio/blob/master/colorSpace_with_watershed.py)

-Now, the foremost task is to detect the Atrophy class region.
+- The foremost task now is to detect the Atrophy class region.
 For this purpose, a color-space conversion of the orginial image from RGB to L*a*b* is applied, which shows the Atrophy region being clearly recognised by varying the values of the a-channel.
 Following is the output with the color range set as `[10, 10, 0] - [185, 146, 255]` (in order to discard the rest of the color regions of the image by bitwise-AND; the range is obtained by manual tweaking of the values):

 ![Atrophy region](atrophy.png)